Don't Get Shocked: Identifying Live Wires in Your Home

 How to Identify Live Wires

-- Turn off the power to the circuit you will be working on.
+- Shut off the power supply to the circuit you’ll be working on.

-What Should You Do If You Discover an Active Wire
+What To Do When You Come across an Active Wire

 Conclusion